mikgur/Ethereum-censorability-monitor/README.md

 - We propose several metrics for tracking service degradation for censorable transactions, please refer to section <a href=#-metrics> Metrics </a> for more info.

-- Our platform tracks the impact of Lido and Lido’s node operators on service degradation. (e.g. <a href=#4-censorship-latency>Censorship Latency</a> and <a href=#5-lido-adjusted-censorship-latency>Lido-adjusted censorship latency</a>)
+- Our platform tracks the impact of Lido and Lido’s node operators on service degradation. (e.g. <a href=#4-censorship-latency>Censorship Latency</a> and <a href=#5-censorship-latency-if-lido-was-completely-non-censoring>Censorship Latency if Lido was completely non-censoring</a>)

 - We have developed an API to access our data, and we can provide an API key to it upon request, for more info please refer to <a href=#-api-reference> API Reference </a> section.

 - Our project has been designed to be easily maintainable by a small team of developers (1-2 in total), with low complexity and cost.

-- We compare impact of Lido and Lido’s node operators to other staking pools, where applicable. (e.g. <a href=#1-non-ofac-and-ofac-compliance-ratio-metrics>Non-OFAC and OFAC Compliance Ratio Metrics</a>, <a href=#2-censorship-resistance-index>Censorship Resistance Index</a>)
+- We compare impact of Lido and Lido’s node operators to other staking pools, where applicable. (e.g. <a href=#1-Non-ofac-compliance-and-ofac-compliancec-ratio-metrics>Non-OFAC Compliance and OFAC Compliance Ratio Metrics</a>, <a href=#2-censorship-resistance-index>Censorship Resistance Index</a>)

 - Our project is open-source.